This is stuff I use on the regular and feel comfortable endorsing.

 B R E W I N G

-Pros: Cheap compared to the Grainfather, generally durable construction, trivially easy to clean, can do everything in one vessel.
+Pros: Cheap compared to the Grainfather, durable construction, easy to clean, can do everything in one vessel.

-Cons: Has trouble maintaining a steady mash temp (even with insulation), control board/wiring may be suspect, company is based in NZ so warranty service is down to your vendor, size (9ish gallons) limits wort gravity/batch size.
+Cons: Temp control can be finicky (even with insulation), company is based in NZ so warranty service is down to your vendor, size (9ish gallons) limits wort gravity/batch size, needs add-ons to prevent HSA.

 This big-ass hop spider